English

 Output Components

-Modules used: RGB LEDs on Chain Encoder, Chain Key, Chain Joystick, Chain Angle, Chain ToF, plus DualKey power control.
+Modules used: RGB lights of Chain Encoder, Chain Key, Chain Joystick, Chain Angle, Chain ToF, and DualKey power control.

 output: